Cache Valley Historical Society records

 Copyright

-Permission to publish material from the Cache Valley Historical Society Papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Cache Valley Historical Society Papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Historical Note

-Between the 1950s and 1970s the society worked in conjunction with the USU History Department, and professors such as J. Duncan Brite, S. George Ellsworth, and Leonard J. Arrington sought to collect and preserve historic materials related to the study of local and state history.
-These efforts also played a role in establishing USU Special Collections & Archives.
+Between the 1950s and 1970s, the society worked in conjunction with the USU History Department, and professors such as J. Duncan Brite, S. George Ellsworth, and Leonard J. Arrington sought to collect and preserve historic materials related to the study of local and state history.
+These efforts also played a role in establishing the USU Special Collections Archives.

 Today the Cache Valley Historical Society meets monthly for lectures, field trips, and other projects that deal with local history.